The Down Lo

 The Best Ski Resort for Experts – Silverton Mountain Ski Area

-A number of major ski pubs agree that while fairly unknown, Silverton is one of the most challenging ski resorts in Colorado.
+A number of major ski pubs agree that while fairly unknown, Silverton in Southern Colorado is one of the most challenging ski resorts in Colorado.
 Home to more than 1,500 acres of expert terrain that reaches up to 13,487 feet, it’s the highest ski area in North America.
 With just one lift, don’t expect groomers and clean lines.
 It’s raw, rugged terrain that would normally be considered backcountry only.
 And as a bonus?
 Their total snowfall averages over 400 inches, which far exceeds their daily number of visitors.
 If you want even more of a winter bucket list adventure, they also have on-site heli-skiing.

+Telluride serves up big-mountain terrain with small-town charm and scenery so stunning it feels Photoshopped.
 Photo Credit: Telluride Ski Resort | Brad Foley

 The Best Ski Resort for a Long Weekend – Telluride Ski Resort